Chef Drew Flanders’ Canned Peaches Recipe

 Chef Drew Flanders’ Canned Peaches

-You’ll want to eat Chef Drew Flanders’ delicious canned peaches straight out of the jar—they are that good!
+You'll want to eat Chef Drew Flanders' delicious canned peaches straight out of the jar—they are that good!
 Get creative and add the peaches to ice cream, salads, and cocktails.
-They also make a perfect fruit compote for pound cakes.
-Novice canners, begin by reading about the process here.
+They also make a perfect fruit compote for pound cake.

 Ingredients:

-- 1 vanilla bean or /2 Tbsp vanilla bean paste
+• 1 vanilla bean or 1/2 tablespoon vanilla bean paste

 Directions:

-- While water is heating, make syrup.
-In large non-reactive pot, heat sugar and water over medium-high heat.
+4. While water is heating, make syrup.
+In a large non-reactive pot, heat sugar and 2-1/4 cups water over medium-high heat.
 Bring to a boil, stirring occasionally until sugar is dissolved.
-Don’t allow syrup to reduce.
+Don't allow syrup to reduce.

-- Once the sugar is dissolved, turn heat to medium-low.
+5. Once sugar is dissolved, turn heat to medium-low.
 Split a vanilla bean lengthwise.
-Scrape the vanilla seeds into the syrup, and then add the whole bean pod.
-Alternatively, add 1/2 Tbsp vanilla bean paste.
+Scrape vanilla seeds into the syrup, and then add the whole bean pod.
+Alternatively, add 1/2 tablespoon vanilla bean paste.
 Pour in cognac or brandy, if desired.
 Keep syrup on low while continuing with next step.

-- Set up a large bowl of ice water next to stove.
-Blanch peaches for 30 seconds by carefully submerging into the pot of boiling water.
+6. Set up a large bowl of ice water next to stove.
+Blanch peaches for 30 seconds by carefully submerging into the pot of boiling water from step 1.
 Using a slotted spoon, lift peaches and immediately transfer to ice bath.
 You may have to work in batches.
 This process helps the skins peel off easily.
 Peel skins, halve peaches, and remove pits.
-Keep halved or cut into thick slices.
+Keep halved, or cut into thick slices.

-- Place canning rack or folded dish towel in bottom of large pot.
-Add jars of peaches and ensure they’re covered by at least one-inch of water.
-Bring to a boil, cover pot with a lid, and leave for 20 minutes.
+8. Place canning rack or folded dish towel in bottom of large pot with lid.
+Add jars of peaches and ensure they're covered by at least one inch of water.
+Bring to a boil, cover pot with lid, and leave for 20 minutes.

-- Turn off heat, remove lid of pot, and allow jars to sit for 5 minutes.
+9. Turn off heat, remove lid, and allow jars to sit for 5 minutes.
 Use a jar lifter to carefully remove jars and place on a dish towel or cooling rack.
 Do not set on a cold surface.
-Once the lids are cool to the touch, test the sealing process by pressing on the center of the lids.
+Once lids are cool to the touch, test the sealing process by pressing on the center of the lids.
 If they give at all, refrigerate and use immediately.
-Otherwise, they’re safe to store for a year.
+Otherwise, they're safe to store for a year.

 Nutrition: